Black Sea war zone threatens to knock out Kazakh oil

 The safe passage of around 80% of Kazakhstan’s oil exports is now potentially imperilled by the Russia-Ukraine War.

-When a Ukrainian sea drone struck and disabled Russian landing ship Olenegorsky Gornyak in an August 4 night attack on the vessel in Russia’s Black Sea port of Novorossiysk, the calculations completely changed for those charged with ensuring Kazakhstan can continue to securely ship its crude despite the conflict raging to the country’s west.
-And those calculations grew even more worrying on August 5, when a Russia oil products tanker, the Sig, took a Ukrainian sea drone hit to its engine room, while sailing close to the Crimean peninsula.
-By August 8, Ukraine was leaving no room for doubt—in Kyiv’s eyes, any tankers shipping oil from Russian Black Sea terminals can be justifiably attacked.
+When a Ukrainian sea drone struck and disabled Russian landing ship Olenegorsky Gornyak in an August 4 night attack on the vessel in Russia’s Black Sea port of Novorossiysk, the calculations completely changed for those charged with ensuring Kazakhstan can continue to securely ship its crude, despite the conflict raging to the country’s west.
+And those calculations grew even more worrying on August 5, when a Russia oil products tanker, the Sig, took a Ukrainian sea drone hit to its engine room while sailing close to the Crimean peninsula.
+By August 8, Ukraine was leaving no room for doubt – in Kyiv’s eyes, any tankers shipping oil from Russian Black Sea terminals can be justifiably attacked.

 "Everything the Russians are moving back and forth on the Black Sea are our valid military targets," Oleg Ustenko, an economic adviser to Ukrainian President Volodymyr Zelenskiy, told Politico, saying the move should be seen as retaliation for Russia withdrawing from the UN-brokered Black Sea grain deal and staging a series of missile attacks on Ukrainian agricultural stores and ports.